AutomatedAssessmentofPythonProgramming/CEProject-Backend/README.md

 - method patch

-modified an exercise specified by id
+updated an exercise specified by id

 - mothod delete

 delete an exercise by id

-        /api/exercise/{id}/members

-- method get

-get student's submissions have to fix!!

-permission have to be staff

-        /api/sibmission-list/
+        /api/submission-list/

 - method get